rossmann-engineering/Gateway/readme.md

 - name: Name of the MQTT-Broker definition.
 - address: Address of the MQTT Broker.
 - port: Port of the MQTT-Broker.
+- tls: Activate / Deactivate TLS
 - publishtopic: Topic were the data are published to
-- accesstoken: accesstoken to verify the Gateway at the Broker.
+- subscribetopic: Topic to subrcibe for incomming commands
 - username: username to verify the connection to the Broker.
 - password: password to verify the connection to the Broker.
 - serverid: identifies the Server.
 Each Readorder has to refer to the Server were the data are pushed to.